SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/index.md

 The following are the key enhancements provided by the FedEx integration:

 * **Saturday Delivery**: The option to deliver packages on Saturdays for added convenience.
-* **Food shipping**: Specialised services catering to the transportation of food items.
 * **Enhanced transit Liability**: A surcharge is applicable if the requested enhanced value of the shipment exceeds the liability stated in FedEx's terms and conditions for the selected service.
 * **Signature options**: Enhanced signature options include:
   * Adult signature